flox/nixexprs/docs/builders.md

 - All binaries or other outputs declared by the Python package, e.g. by `entry_points` in `setup.py`

 #### Versions
 Python packages declared with this function in `./pythonPackages` are version-agnostic.
-See [version agnosticism](version-agnosticism.md) for more info on version-agnostic definitions.
+See [package sets](package-sets.md) for more info on version-agnostic definitions.
 This means:
 - The channel result will contain this package for all supported Python versions
 - The builder automatically uses the correct Python version